cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 entry from the CList corresponding to its lane and update the auxiliary variables accordingly.

-Since the broadcast goroutines are constantly reading the list of transactions to disseminate them, it's important to prioritize the removal of transactions from high-priority lanes.
+Since the broadcast goroutines are constantly reading the list of transactions to disseminate them, it's important to prioritize the removal of transactions from high-priority lanes first.

 When updating the mempool, there is potential for a slight optimization by removing transactions from different lanes in parallel.
 To achieve this, we would first need to preprocess the list of